Gravitational radiation from inspiralling compact binaries to N$^3$LO in the Effective Field Theory approach: Conservative dynamics at N LO

 As it is well known, the potential features a divergent term, entering as a pole in the $d\to 3$ limit \cite{Foffa:2011ub}.
 Following \cite{Goldberger:2004jt,Goldberger:2009qd}, we introduce an arbitrary regularization scale $\mu$, associated with a $d$ dimensional Newton's constant $G \to \mu^{d-3}G$.
 We display below only the part stemming off of the $1/(d-3)$ pole,

 where $\mu_s \equiv \sqrt{4 \pi} e^{\frac{\gamma_E}{2}} \mu$ \cite{Foffa:2019yfl}, with $\gamma_E$ being the Euler-Mascheroni constant.
 The expression for the full Lagrangian is given in the ancillary file, together with the equations of motion for both compact objects, as well as in the center-of-mass.
-4pt As it is well known \cite{Foffa:2011ub}, both the divergence and logarithm can be removed by the coordinate shift \cite{Foffa:2011ub}
+4pt Similarly to the procedure outlined in \cite{Foffa:2011ub,Blanchet:2013haa}, both the divergence and logarithm can be removed by a coordinate shift, in our case,

-implemented into the leading order Lagrangian (see ancillary file), yielding a finite result.
+implemented into the leading order Lagrangian, yielding a finite result.
 For instance, the equations of motion in the center-of-mass frame take the form

+with lower order equations of motion substitutions and center-of-mass corrections.
+The above acceleration can be shown to be equivalent (upon coordinate transformations) to the known expressions in \cite{Foffa:2011ub,Blanchet:2013haa}.
+4pt